linuxjuggler/laravel-docker-learning/readme.md

 ## Requirements

 1. Install docker locally ( I've used docker for mac, but I guess it shoudl work any where you have docker installed ).
-1. PHP-fpm, nginx, mysql, and redis docker images, and dont worry the script will download them for you.
+1. PHP-fpm, nginx, mysql, and redis docker images, and don't worry the script will download them for you.

 ## Usage